mpi4py/mpi4py/docs/source/usrman/mpi4py.futures.rst

 workers.
 The master process executes the main script while the workers execute the tasks submitted from the master.

-.. [#] When using MPI implementations different from MPICH and Open MPI, please check the documentation of your actual MPI implementation and/or batch system for the ways to specify the desired MPI universe size.
+.. [#] When using an MPI implementation other than MPICH or Open MPI, please check the documentation of the implementation and/or batch system for the ways to specify the desired MPI universe size.